 government[69].

-As we have noted pure LL(1) cannot parse operator expressions, and so operator expression parsers are often called into service as subparsers.
+As we have noted, pure LL(1) cannot parse operator expressions, and so operator expression parsers are often called into service as subparsers.
 What about making the entire grammar an operator grammar?
-This idea had already occurred to Samuelson and Bauer in 1959.
-In 1973, Vaughan Pratt revives it[70].
+This idea had already occurred to Samelson and Bauer in 1959.
+In 1973, Vaughan Pratt revives it[104].

 There are problems with switching to operator grammars.
 Operator grammars are non-Chomskyan -- the BNF no longer accurately describes the grammar.
 Instead the BNF becomes part of a combined notation, and the actual grammar parsed depends also on precedence, associativity, and semantics.
 And operator grammars have a very restricted form -- most practical languages are not operator grammars.

 But many practical grammars are almost operator grammars.
 And the Chomskyan approach has always had its dissenters.
-Vaughn Pratt is one of these, and discovers a new approach to operator expression parsing: Pratt parsing is the third and last approach in Theodore Norvell's taxonomy of approaches to operator expression parsing[71].
-Some have adopted Pratt parsing as the overall solution to their parsing problems[72].
+Vaughn Pratt is one of these, and discovers a new approach to operator expression parsing: Pratt parsing is the third and last approach in Theodore Norvell's taxonomy of approaches to operator expression parsing[105].
+Some will adopt Pratt parsing as the overall solution to their parsing problems[106].

-As of 2018, the Pratt approach is not popular as an overall strategy.
-Under the name precedence climbing, it is most often used as a subparser within a recursive descent strategy.
+As of 2023, the Pratt approach will not be popular as an overall strategy.
+Under the name precedence climbing, it will most often be used as a subparser within a recursive descent strategy.
 All operator expression subparsers break the Chomskyan paradigm so the non-Chomskyan nature of Pratt's parser is not a problem in this context.

 Bell Labs converts its C compiler from hand-written recursive descent to DeRemer's LALR algorithm[73].